 Graduate Professional Program

-Please note: The GRE requirement will be waived for those submitting an application to MAS program to start in the Summer 2022 or Fall 2022 semesters.
+Please note: The GRE requirement will be waived for those submitting an application to MAS program to start in the Fall 2022 semester.

 Master of Applied Statistics (Resident program at University Park)

 Applications are due by February 1 of each year for summer and fall admission.

 For more information on the Master of Applied Statistics at University Park, please read Frequently Asked Questions, or email Dr. Mosuk Chow (firstname.lastname@example.org).
 To apply to the resident program, visit: https://gradschool.psu.edu/graduate-admissions/how-to-apply/.

 Online Master of Applied Statistics Program (World Campus)

 Application instructions and deadlines are different for our online program.
 For information on applying and the application deadlines please visit: www.worldcampus.psu.edu/degrees-and-certificates/applied-statistics-masters/apply.